Read our guide to the best golf hybrid clubs. Find your perfect club and transform your scoring

 Also new for 2021 is Spinsistency, which means golfers can expect far more consistent spin rates on shots struck out the bottom of the club thanks to the modified roll profile of the face.

-The alignment aid has also been upgraded, with three dots on the crown making it easy to line the ball up out the centre.
+The alignment aid has been upgraded, with three dots on the crown making it easy to line the ball up out the centre, and like all things Ping, the feel off the face is brilliant and it’s extremely easy to hit, making it an option we would highly recommend for the recreational golfer.

 Cobra Radspeed Hybrid